 “Another time, I’m meeting my wife.
 See you.”

 I read the cheque.
 Half a million pesetas.
 I whistled.
-Over sixteen thousand Gin and Tonics at thirty pesetas each, I thought.
+Over sixteen thousand gin and tonics at thirty pesetas each, I thought.

 I’m in the wrong business.

 As summer progressed and the faint stink of smoke dispersed completely, we had our first response to my brochure mailing to travel companies and airlines.
 The Kerrigan brothers owned a travel agency in Dublin.
 Completely coincidently, they were frequent visitors to Nerja and were among the growing number of regular Irish visitors who drank in the bar.
 They promised to send some guests.
 At the time, I took it with a pinch of salt putting it down to whiskey fuelled bravado and as it had been a while since I had heard from them, I’d forgotten their assurances.